302bis/figma-app-ubuntu/README.md

 # figma-app-ubuntu
-Ubuntu app of the Awesome Design Tool Called figma
+Ubuntu app of the Awesome Design Tool called Figma